JDIVE/claude-code-docker/DEPLOYMENT.md

 ## Prerequisites

-- GCP VM with Docker and Docker Compose installed
+- GCP VM with Docker installed (with Compose plugin v2)
 - Git installed on the VM
 - Claude Code Max subscription (for authentication)